plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Muse, S. 1995. evolutionary analyses of DNA sequences subject to constraints on secondary structure.
 Genetics, 139(3), 1429–1439. (secondary structure model)

 :hibiscus: Muse, S. V., and B. S. Gaut.
 1994.
 A likelihood approach for comparing synonymous and nonsynonymous substitution rates, with application to the chloroplast genome.
 Molecular Biology and Evolution, 11, 715-724.

+:hibiscus: Newton, M. A., and A. E. Raftery.
+1994.
+Approximate Bayesian inference with the weighted likelihood bootstrap (with discussion).
+J. Roy.
+Statist.
+Soc.
+B 56:3-48.
+[Harmonic mean method for estimating marginal likelihood]

 Ota, R., P. J. Waddell, M. Hasegawa, H. Shimodaira, and H. Kishino.
 2000.
 Appropriate likelihood ratio tests and marginal distributions for evolutionary tree models with constraints on parameters.
 Molecular Biology and Evolution 17:798-803.
 (LRT border case correction)